startupjs/startupjs/packages/startupjs/README.md

 ### `orm`

-Use this hook for integration orm this express.js application
+Use this hook for integrating ORM into this Express.js application.

-**Note:** You should pass the Racer and receive it as an argument in the server field of createPlugin
+**Note:** You should pass the Racer and receive it as an argument in the server field of createPlugin.

 ```js
   orm: (expressApp) => {